Latin Mass Parts – Kyrie & Sanctus

 Literal translation:

-Holy, holy holy is the Lord of the Sabaoth.
+Holy, holy holy is the Lord of hosts.
 Heaven and earth are full of Your Glory.
 Hosanna in the highest.
 Blessed is the one who comes in the name of the Lord.
 Hosanna in the highest.